 In 2012, Helsinki was the World Design Capital.
 As Helsinki Design Week was one of the key components of the year, the nomination and its legacy was reflected in the HDW programmes of 2011, 2012 and 2013 with the themes “WDC pre-party” (2011), “Co-creation” (2012) and “Action!”
 (2013).
 In 2014 Helsinki Design Week celebrated its 10th anniversary with the theme “Take the Leap”.

 The 2015 theme “Time Machine” gathered a total of 200 events that spread throughout the city, and the Lars Sonck -designed L3 Warehouse in Jätkäsaari served as the main venue of the festival.
-Take a look at highlights from 2015 or download the programme as a pdf.

 In 2016 Helsinki Design Week put together 256 events under the theme “Better” and reached 158 000 visitors.
 The main installation – a bubble around The Three Smiths statue – achieved 34,000 visitors during seven days.